It’s a relationship killer, and sometimes that’s even the point of the behavior.

 The silent treatment is used to punish, incite a response from the other person, or it can be a passive-aggressive way to end a relationship free of responsibility or guilt - sometimes all three.
 In my opinion, each is a cowardly way of making a point.

+When used to incite a response, the giver of the silent treatment feels they have been wronged or are hurt by something you did.
 Instead of having the balls to confront you about what it is that’s bothering them, they punish you with silent torture and wait until you are irritated enough to confront them yourself.
 They feel validated by knowing you cared enough to get upset and react and it also gives them the sense that they have the upper hand in the relationship.

 Sometimes the silent treatment is used to purposely piss you off enough so that you will end the relationship, thereby relieving them of the task.
 When your response to their withdrawal is being angry enough to walk away, they don’t have to feel guilty about hurting you by ending the relationship - because you did.